42Entwickler/EntityMask-Samples/README.md

 IEnumerable<UserApiMask> masks = users.ToApiMask();  // O(1) operation!

-// Masks are created only when accessed foreach (var mask in masks.Take(10))  // Only 10 masks created, not thousands {
+// Masks are created only when accessed foreach (var mask in masks.Take(10))  // Only creates 10 masks, not thousands {
     Console.WriteLine(mask.Name);
 }